lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

   to compress the packet's headers.
 When doing compression from Dw to Up the SCHC C/D needs to find the correct Rule to use by identifying its Dev-ID and the Rule-ID.
 In the Up situation only the Rule-ID is used.
-  The next step is to choose the fields by their direction, using the direction indicator (DI), so the fields that do not correspond to the appropiated DI will be excluded.
+  The next step is to choose the fields by their direction, using the direction indicator (DI), so the fields that do not correspond to the appropriated DI will be excluded.
   Next, then the fields are identified according to their field identifier (FID) and field position (FP).
   If the field position does not correspond then the Rule is not use and the SCHC take next Rule.
   Once the DI and the FP correspond to the header information, each field's value is then compared to the corresponding target value (TV) stored in the Rule for that specific field using the matching operator (MO).
-  If all the fields in the packet's header satisfy all the matching operators (MOs) of a Rule (i.e. all results are True), the fields of the header are then processed according to the Compression/Decompession Actions (CDAs) and a compressed header is obtained.
+  If all the fields in the packet's header satisfy all the matching operators (MOs) of a Rule (i.e. all results are True), the fields of the header are then processed according to the Compression/Decompression Actions (CDAs) and a compressed header is obtained.
 Otherwise the next rule is tested.
   If no eligible rule is found, then the header must be sent without compression, in which case the fragmentation process must be required.